-You're all learning to navigate the remote work landscape together.
-Talking about it will help everyone feel like they're not navigating it alone.
+You’re all learning to navigate the work-from-anywhere landscape together.
+Talking about it will help everyone feel like they’re not navigating it alone.

 Video communication is great for quickly getting answers to questions, solving issues, bouncing ideas around, and brainstorming solutions.
 It also works equally well for those off-the-cuff interactions.

-5. Get to know the people you work alongside.
+5. Get to know the people you work with.

-You can incorporate small talk at the beginning of any meeting in Ninety.
-Those first few minutes encourage the kind of informal conversation that reminds participants that everyone's work life is better when you get to know the people you're working alongside.
+You can incorporate “small talk” at the beginning of any meeting in Ninety.
+Those first few minutes encourage the kind of informal conversation that reminds participants that everyone’s work life is better when you get to know the people you’re working with.

-Ninety uses those first few minutes to go around the virtual room and have everyone offer up a quick personal and professional update, which can give a glimpse into personalities and interests as well as what everyone's working on.
+At Ninety, we use those first few minutes of a meeting to go around the “room” and have everyone offer up a quick personal and professional highlight of the week, which can give a glimpse into personalities and interests as well as what everyone’s working on.
 Encourage your team to give it a try at your next meeting!

 6. Consider producing a company newsletter.

-You could also try producing a regular podcast or internal video series that focuses on how team members incorporate company culture into their remote work lives.
+You could also try producing a regular podcast or internal video series that focuses on how team members incorporate company culture into their work-from-anywhere lives.
 No matter how you package the information, make it a monthly routine.